 Description

-DESCRIPTION: a humped-back bridge of seven graded, round arches with banded rusticated soffits and voussoirs.
-At the centre of each arch is a group of triple keystones consisting of fluted outer stones flanking a central stone with vermiculated rustication.
-The arches spring from piers with concave-capped breakwaters at the base.
-Above the arches is a string course.
-The bridge is topped by a coped parapet which ramps up to central pediments and date stones.
-The bridge is buttressed by curved end piers topped by pyramidal cap stones.
-The piers are abutted by carved scrolls and low curved parapet walls.
-The central, lugged, half-H date stones are inscribed: "THIS BRIDGE/Was erected at the Expence [sic] of the County/MDCCLXXXI/JOHN GWYNN Arch".
+Atcham Bridge, a former road bridge built between 1769 and 1771, was designed by John Gwynne of Shrewsbury for the County of Shropshire.
+Constructed from grey sandstone ashlar, this humped-back bridge features seven graded, round arches with banded rusticated soffits and voussoirs.
+Each arch is adorned with a group of triple keystones, which include fluted outer stones surrounding a central stone with vermiculated rustication.
+The arches spring from piers that have concave-capped breakwaters at their bases.
+Above the arches, there is a string course, and the bridge is topped with a coped parapet that ramps up to central pediments and date stones.
+The structure is buttressed by curved end piers that are capped with pyramidal stones.
+The piers are complemented by carved scrolls and low curved parapet walls.
+The central half-H date stones are inscribed: "THIS BRIDGE/Was erected at the Expence [sic] of the County/MDCCLXXXI/JOHN GWYNN Arch."

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.